39 Favorite Cottage Garden Plants for a Beautiful, Blooming Garden

 Irises are striking in a way that most flowers aren’t.
 Their elegant blooms and sword-like foliage create a bold contrast against softer cottage garden plants, and they come in an incredible range of colors: deep purples, rich blues, soft pinks, creamy whites, and warm yellows.

 Different varieties bloom at different points in the season, which helps extend color from spring into early summer.
-I always look forward to when irises bloom.
-They have that quality of making you stop and actually admire them.
+I always look forward to when the irises bloom.
+They have a quality of making you stop and actually admire them.

 13. Cosmos

 Cosmos are one of those flowers that make everything feel softer.
-Their airy blooms, delicate petals, and feathery foliage bring that light, whimsical feeling that’s hard to achieve with anything more structured.
-And they do it without any fuss at all.
+Their airy blooms, delicate petals, and feathery foliage bring a light, whimsical feeling that’s hard to achieve with anything more structured.
+And they do it all without any fuss.

 I start cosmos from seed in the greenhouse each spring, and once they’re going, they don’t need much from me.
-They bloom generously all season, and mix beautifully with zinnias and dahlias.
-They have that effortless, ‘just happened to bloom there’ kind of beauty.
+They bloom all season and mix beautifully with zinnias and dahlias.
+That effortless, ‘just happened to bloom there’, kind of beauty.

 14. Zinnias

-Zinnias are the flower I look forward to most every summer.
-Nonstop color, happy pollinator activity, and some of the best cut flowers of the season.
-I start mine from seed in the greenhouse, and once they’re established in the garden, they reward you for every stem you cut.
+Zinnias are the flower I look forward to the most every summer, with their non-stop color, happy pollinator activity, and some of the best cut flowers of the season.
+I start mine from seed in the greenhouse, and once they’re established, they reward you for every stem you cut.

-My favorite thing is walking outside in the evening and finding almost every bloom hosting a sleepy little bee for the night.
-It’s one of those small garden moments that never gets old.
+My favorite thing is walking outside in the evening and finding bees tucked into nearly every bloom for the night.
 The more you cut zinnias, the more they bloom.
+It’s one of the most satisfying things in the garden.

 15. Clematis

 Clematis is one of the most beautiful ways to add vertical interest to a cottage garden.
-It’s climbing vines and show-stopping blooms bring a soft charm, winding through arbors, trellises, and garden fences.
-And because it grows upward instead of outward, it’s especially useful in smaller spaces.
+Its climbing vines and show-stopping blooms wind through arbors, trellises, and garden fences with a soft charm that’s especially useful in smaller spaces.

 The flowers come in pale and deep purples, rich blues, soft pinks, fuchsia, and crisp whites.
 I love how clematis makes even the simplest garden structure feel special.
 It turns an ordinary trellis into something that feels like part of a garden story.